 National Survey of Health and Development

 The MRC National Survey of Health and Development 1946 (NSHD) has collected information from birth to the current day on the health and life circumstances of five and a half thousand men and women born during one week in March 1946.
-As the study and its study members approach 70 years, previous special milestones are remembered with a few trips down memory lane.
+Previous special milestones are remembered with a few trips down memory lane.

 Every year since their 16th birthday, study members have received a birthday card from the research team.
 As expected, these have changed over time but we hope they will bring back many happy memories.